caitlynakimm/CSC120-A4/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Encapsulation` affects your programming?
+    I think initially it wasn't too complicated to implement encapsulation into my project since I could refer to the interfaces.
+However, as I got further into the programming process, I did get confused on how to use methods classes needed from each other, but after figuring it out, I was amazed by how my program could manipulate and access stored values easily from just the Train class.
+It made me think more deeply about how all the classes are interrelated.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+    I think what worked was implementing all the requirements for all the classes other than Train.
+I think the methods and attributes I needed to create based on the interfaces was clear, but for Train I really had to look at the other classes especially Car and Passenger to understand their relationships to Train and the methods I would need from those classes in Train.
+Advice I would give to someone is to understand conceptually how each class connects to each other before coding to help make the actual programming process easier.